Abdull-Rauf/TODO-APP/README.md

 # My-TODO-APP
-A simple TODO list app created in vanilla Javascript
+A simple TODO list app created in vanilla Javascript with enter key to add